 Essential reading: Top fitness trackers and health gadgets

 To cut a long story short, your wearable gets the time from your mobile phone or computer that you use to sync.
 As long as your mobile phone has the correct time, the Fitbit on your wrist should display the correct time as well.
-If the automatic sync does not update the time on your fitness tracker or smartwatch, do a manual sync.
+If the automatic sync does not update the time on your wearable device, do a manual sync.
 If that doesn’t work you may want to try restarting the Fitbit and/or your smartphone.

 Having said that, some features on your wearable may be affected on the day the time shifts occurs.
 All of these should resolve themselves by the next day.

-For example, because of the 1 hour discrepancy, your sleep logs for that night may be off.
-This can be corrected manually in the app by clicking the Today tab , then selecting the sleep tile.
-Identify the sleep log you wish to edit, tap the three dots next to it and select the option to edit.
+For example, because of the 1 hour discrepancy your sleep logs for that night may be screwed.
+This can be corrected manually in the app by clicking the Today tab, then selecting the sleep tile.
+Identify the sleep log in question, tap the three dots next to it and select the option to edit.
 Then simply adjust the time so that it reflects the correct number of hours you slept that night.

 One thing to keep in mind are that the alarms may be incorrect by the 1 hour the day the time shift happens.
 If you have an important meeting, it might be a good idea to set up a backup alarm to account for the possibility of the incorrect time showing on your Fitbit.